ml-research/vlol-dataset-gen/README.md

 ## Instructions setting up the docker container

-This is a very brief list of instructions on how to generate a three-dimensional Michalski train dataset.
-CUDA 11.3+ must be installed.

-For easier handling:
+A docker container can be used to set up the required environment.
+Additionally, CUDA 11.3+, docker and nvidia-container-toolkit must be installed to allow the usage of the docker container and enable image rendering.

-create a screen: screen -S train_generator
+For easier handling we recommend: create a screen: screen -S train_generator

 Then: